gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 ## Current verdict

-The first seven cycles support the following stronger claim:
+The first eight cycles support the following stronger claim:

-> A prompt-instantiated TU / TU+ / cortexLLM triad can remain role-distinct, use shared structured state to preserve and revise choreography across cycles, absorb mild mismatch, represent weak multi-source coupling, dissolve unsupported relational hypotheses, reopen emerging joint interpretations when coherence rises again, and provisionally confirm joint choreography when sustained co-motion supports it — all without collapsing role boundaries.
+> A prompt-instantiated TU / TU+ / cortexLLM triad can remain role-distinct, use shared structured state to preserve and revise choreography across cycles, absorb mild mismatch, represent weak multi-source coupling, dissolve unsupported relational hypotheses, reopen emerging joint interpretations when coherence rises again, provisionally confirm joint choreography when sustained co-motion supports it, and begin to de-confirm that choreography when coherence weakens asymmetrically — all without collapsing role boundaries.

-This does not yet prove the full architecture, but it does justify moving to the next pressure test.
+This does not yet prove the full architecture, but it now supports the stronger hunch that a true world model may require an RGPx-driven division of LLM labor organized around coherence-sensitive role specialization.

 ---